gift-exe/gift-exe.github.io/_pages/about.md

 I believe, this is what the future is about...
 AI being fully integrated into our everyday lives and into humanity as a race.

-I still have a lot to say 🙂 but I'm too lazy to type all of it...
-So for now, I'll try to become less confused and build some ML models while I'm at it (hehe).
+I still have a lot to say but I'm toooo tired to type all of it...
+For now I plan on making like 68 ultra-gajillion-billion dollars, and build some ML models while I'm at it (hehe).

-Anyway, try not to take anything I say personally, 'cause I am "probably" joking (👀) And remember, stay in school kids and eat your vegetables lol
+Anyways, remember to stay in school kids and eat your vegetables lol

-Do have a good day my good sir / dear lady / immaculate non-binary folk :)
+Do have a good day my good sir / dear lady :)